 The third period takes place during Lent.
 It is a time of purification and enlightenment or illumination for a more profound spiritual preparation.
 Its focus and conclusion is the Easter Vigil celebration and the sacraments of initiation.

 The final period takes place during the Easter Season.
 The newly baptized are able to deepen their experience of the sacraments and of being new members of the Christian community.

-If you are interested in being initiated into the Roman Catholic Church, please consider attending Mass at a nearby parish and contact the church to enquire if they have an RCIA program.
+If you are interested in being initiated into the Roman Catholic Church, please consider attending Mass and contact the office to enquire about an RCIA program.